-- Here, referencing is less strict.
+- o If a bulleted point is based on literature, place the name of the authors and year of the publication between brackets at the end of the bulleted point, e.g. (...... et al., 2001).
+Write down the full citation in the 'notes' field associated with the slide. - Place references of images you use from external sources below the image (small font) or in the 'notes'. - o In speech, referencing is less strict.
 When you make extensive use of a source you can name the authors, otherwise a phrase such as 'literature states that...' will suffice. - In some cases mentioning the source of your information is beneficial to your story.
 For instance, if your research is important because of certain legislation, it can help to refer to this legislation and the corresponding authority.